i99dash docs

 A manifest boolean.
 When true, the host shows your app while the car is moving (≥ ~5 km/h).
 When false or unset, the host shows "not available while driving" instead.
 Choose carefully; affects the safety review.

-@i99dash/sdk-cli.
-The CLI invoked as sdk-i99dash <command> (or via pnpm dlx @i99dash/sdk-cli).
-Provides init, dev, validate, build, publish, login, logout, whoami, and the beta * subtree.
+The i99dash binary, shipped inside the i99dash package on public npm.
+Invoked as i99dash <command> after install, or via pnpm dlx i99dash <command>.
+Provides init, dev, validate, build, publish, login, logout, whoami, doctor, status, perms, and the beta * subtree.

 staleness